tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 IMPORTANT NOTE: The security properties for 0-RTT data are weaker than those for other kinds of TLS data.
 Specifically:

+1. The protocol does not provide any forward secrecy guarantees for this data.
-1. This data is not necessarily forward secret.
-In some circumstances, depending on server behavior, some level of forward secrecy may be provided for this data.
-Absent out-of-band knowledge of the server's behavior, the client should assume that this data is not forward secret; see {{single-use-tickets}}.
+The server's behavior determines what forward secrecy guarantees, if any, apply (see {{single-use-tickets}}).
+This behavior is not communicated to the client as part of the protocol.
+Therefore, absent out-of-band knowledge of the server's behavior, the client should assume that this data is not forward secret.

 2. There are no guarantees of non-replay between connections.
 Protection against replay for ordinary TLS 1.3 1-RTT data is